zriyansh/signoz.io/blog/2021-11-20-opentelemetry-fastapi.md

 **Prerequisites**<br></br>
 Python 3.6 or newer

-Download the [latest version](https://www.python.org/downloads/) of Python.
+Download the <a href = "https://www.python.org/downloads/" rel="noopener noreferrer nofollow" target="_blank" >latest version</a> of Python.

 **Running sample FastAPI app**<br></br>
-We will be using the FastAPI app at this [Github repo](https://github.com/sureshdsk/sample-fastapi-app).
+We will be using the FastAPI app at this <a href = "https://github.com/sureshdsk/sample-fastapi-app" rel="noopener noreferrer nofollow" target="_blank" >Github repo</a>.
 All the required OpenTelemetry packages are contained within the `requirements.txt` file under `app` folder in this sample app.
 ```jsx
 git clone https://github.com/sureshdsk/sample-fastapi-app.git
 cd sample-fastapi-app/